Aryathel/bungie-api-python/tests/README.md

 # Tests

 This package contains a test suite to test what little I can programmatically.
+This document will keep track of what endpoints I have been able to test and use successfully in both a manual, local dev environment and a standardized GitHub action driven test environment.
+Another note, any of the test statuses for either local or automated tests apply to both synchronous and asynchronous client implementations.

+For further context into what a test actually is, it is rather simple:
+Each test simply calls its respective endpoint, with parameters utilizing my own profile and OAuth, and then deserializes the response to its own model.
+Nothing is done with the response after receiving it.

 Many of the endpoints require OAuth verification, which there is no consistent way to automate with something like a [GitHub action](/.github/workflows/test_api_endpoints_workflow.yml).